 How to Become One: Financial analysts typically must have a bachelor’s degree.

 Salary: The median annual wage for financial analysts is $81,410.

-Job Outlook: Employment of financial analysts is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
+Job Outlook: Employment of financial analysts is projected to grow 9 percent over the next ten years, faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of financial analysts with similar occupations.

 Following is everything you need to know about a career as a financial analyst with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 The individual will be part of a small close knit team who have been hugely successful in transforming the Grant Thornton finance function.

 Post Specific Related Information: To ensure the highest standards of financial processing, business intelligence, reporting and support for compliance with…

 John’s Road West, Dublin 8, D08 X01F A panel may be formed as a result of this campaign for Grade VII - Financial Analyst, Planning and Performance within the…

 Financial analysts guide businesses and individuals in decisions about expending money to attain profit.
 They assess the performance of stocks, bonds, and other types of investments.